-C2.1 Failure to maintain the cleanliness of one's room or common areas is prohibited.

-- C2.2 Leaving personal trash in any public or shared areas (community bathrooms, hallways, etc.) or spaces that would block the path of egress in case of emergency is prohibited. - C2.3 Conduct which creates or contributes to unsanitary conditions in the residential communities is prohibited.
+- C2.1 Failure to maintain the cleanliness of one's room or common areas is prohibited. - C2.2 Leaving personal trash in any public or shared areas (community bathrooms, hallways, etc.) or spaces that would block the path of egress in case of emergency is prohibited.
+Department of Housing and Residence Life staff will make attempts to identify the individuals responsible for leaving personal trash in public and/or shared areas. - C2.3 Conduct which creates or contributes to unsanitary conditions in the residential communities is prohibited.